-This immersive hybrid TEFL program has it all: online training and certificate, immersion in local schools in Tokyo, a fun “English camp” finale, and all the program inclusions to help you make the most of your new home in Japan!
-You’ll learn, train, and teach alongside a local team of TEFL teachers while observing and shadowing in elementary, middle, and high schools, experiencing different age groups and English language abilities.
-To complement your in-classroom experience, you’ll also take online TEFL courses that will award you a TEFL certificate and credentials to land a paid job.
-Your TEFL training will culminate with a big English camp where you’ll plan and deliver multiple lessons.
-And when you’re not in the classroom, you can look forward to excursions, social and cultural activities, professional development, and more.
+This immersive hybrid TEFL program has it all: online training and TEFL certificate, immersion in local schools in Tokyo, a fun “English camp” finale, and all the program inclusions to help you make the most of your new home in Japan!
+You’ll learn, train, and teach alongside a local team of TEFL teachers in elementary, middle, and high schools.
+You’ll also take online TEFL courses that will award you a TEFL certificate and credentials to land a paid job.
+When you’re not studying or training, you can look forward to cultural activities, tours and trips, exchanges with locals, and so much more.
+After such a rewarding experience, you’ll almost definitely want to plan a long-term return to Japan, and this program sets you up perfectly for that!

 Online TEFL Certificate: 120 Hours